emerald-dao/intermediate-cadence-course/README.md

 ## ❓ What do I need ahead of time?

-The prerequisit for this course is that you are able to *understand* practically all Cadence code.
-This means being able to understand major concepts like resources, account storage, access control, and being able to digest all Cadence syntax.
+The prerequisit for this course is that you are able to understand and write practically all major concepts of Cadence code, such as:
+1. Resources
+2. Account Storage
+3. Access Control

 If you're looking for a more direct answer, if you have completed our <a href="https://github.com/emerald-dao/beginner-cadence-course" target="_blank">Beginner Cadence Course</a>, then you are good to go.